arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/datasheet/datasheet.md

 ![render_simul8](assets/Simul8-Perspective-with-Adaptor.png)

 # Description
-Arduino® DIN Simul8 is a digital-input-simulator and power distribution board for the PLC of the Opta® family.
-It provides 8 toggle switches (0 - 10V output) and 4 screw terminal for bringing the 24V and the GROUND easily to the PLC or other board.
+Arduino DIN Simul8 is a digital-input-simulator and power distribution board for the PLC of the Opta® family.
+It provides eight toggle switches (0 - 10 V output) and four screw terminal for bringing the 24 V and the GROUND easily to the PLC or other board.

 # Target areas:
 Pro, PLC projects, Education

 # Features
-**Note**: This board needs the Arduino Opta® for full functionality.
+**Note**: This board needs the Arduino Opta for full functionality.

 - **Toggle Switches**
     - 8 toggle switch in the middle of the board
 - **LEDs**
     - 8 leds showing the status of each toggle switches
 - **Screw connectors**
-    - 2 screw connectors exposing +24V DC
+    - 2 screw connectors exposing +24 V DC
     - 2 screw connectors exposing GND
-    - 8 screw connectors link to the toggle switches output (0 - 10V)
+    - 8 screw connectors link to the toggle switches output (0 - 10 V)
-    - 1 barrel plug (+24V DC)
+    - 1 barrel plug (+24 V DC)
 - **DIN mounting**
     - RT-072 DIN Rail Modular PCB Board Holders - 72 mm